 In Canada, it is important to understand that threatening someone, whether it be verbally or in writing, can result in serious consequences.
 In fact, uttering threats is considered a criminal offence under section 264.1 of the Canadian Criminal Code, and can result in fines, imprisonment, or both.

 The crime of uttering threats carries with it serious consequences, including the potential for imprisonment.
 Quite often, allegations of uttering threats to cause bodily harm or death will arise out of a domestic dispute and also include other types of criminal charges including assault or mischief.
 In these types of cases, a special approach is required which takes into account the future needs of the parties and the public interest in preserving family harmony.
 For more information on domestic assault cases, read here.

-Daniel Brown is a certified criminal law specialist with extensive knowledge and experience defending against allegations of uttering threats.
+Daniel Brown is a criminal law specialist with extensive knowledge and experience defending against allegations of uttering threats.
 As such, he is often sought out by the media to comment on national and international stories on the subject.
 Daniel recently spoke with the Toronto Star about a high profile uttering threats case in the news.

-The lawyers at Daniel Brown Law have also been successful defending numerous charges of uttering threats and threatening death or bodily harm.
+The lawyers at Daniel Brown Law have also been successful defending numerous allegations of uttering threats and threatening death or bodily harm.

 The following article briefly reviews the law surrounding uttering threats and threatening bodily harm charges in Toronto, Ontario and the surrounding regions.
-Those looking for specific advice on an utter threats charge should immediately consult with Daniel Brown at (416) 297-7200 to discuss your case.
+Those looking for specific advice on an utter threats charge should immediately consult with Daniel Brown Law at (416) 297-7200 to discuss your case.
 The following article provides some key points to keep in mind when it comes to defending against uttering threats charges:

 Frequently asked questions about utter threats:

 - What is the definition of a threat?

 - What if the threat isn’t said directly to the intended target, but to a third person?

 - What is required to establish a threat in law?